Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 **Quick enumeration/identification of wireless AP's**

-Unless specifically stated otherwise, I personally, would always carry out passive enumeration of any wireless network or AP's.
+Unless specifically stated otherwise, I personally, would always carry out passive enumeration of any wireless network or AP's in the first instance.
 If there is any type of wireless IDS/IPS in play you can avoid getting tangled up in this by using passive discovery techniques.
 The most noted ways to do this are using Airmon-ng (from the Aircrack suite) or Kismet.
 I'll cover using the Aircrack-ng suite and techniques below.

 **iwconfig**